-There are some terms that have not been used in this policy, but are used beyond this policy in the lexicon of safeguarding regarding children, young people and adults at risk:
+There are some terms that have not been used in this policy, but are used beyond this policy in the lexicon of safeguarding regarding children, young people and vulnerable adults:

 - Arranged marriage: The families of both spouses take a leading role in arranging the marriage, but the choice of whether or not to accept the arrangement still remains with the prospective spouses.
 Source: Multi-agency practice guidance: Handling cases of forced marriage.
 HM Government June 2014. - Assessment: is carried out to identify the needs of an individual and whether these needs are met.
 It also looks at how an individual's day-to-day life and wellbeing are being impacted. - Bullying: A vicious kind of aggressive behaviour distinguished by repeated acts against weaker victims who cannot easily defend themselves.
-It is often aimed at certain groups of people who are different, e.g. because of their race, religion, gender or sexual orientation. - Controlling or Coercive Behaviour: Also known as coercive control, controlling or coercive behaviour is a form of domestic abuse.
-It is a pattern of abuse (on two or more occasions) that involves multiple behaviours and tactics used by a perpetrator to (but not limited to) hurt, humiliate, intimidate, exploit, isolate, and dominate the victim. - Domestic violence: is any incident or pattern of incidents of controlling, coercive or threatening behaviour, violence or abuse between those aged 16 or over who have been intimate partners or family members.
+It is often aimed at certain groups of people who are different, e.g. because of their race, religion, gender or sexual orientation. - Domestic violence: is any incident or pattern of incidents of controlling, coercive or threatening behaviour, violence or abuse between those aged 16 or over who have been intimate partners or family members.
 Domestic violence can include psychological, physical, sexual, financial and emotional abuse.
 It also includes 'honour' based violence, female genital mutilation (FGM) and forced marriage. - Emotional abuse: The persistent emotional maltreatment of a child.
 Emotional abuse causes severe and persistent adverse effects on the child's emotional development. - Extremism: is strongly linked to terrorist activity.
 An extremist holds strong beliefs which are contrary to fundamental British values such as democracy, the rule of law, individual liberty and mutual respect and tolerance of different faiths, etc. - Forced marriage: is a marriage in which one or both spouses do not consent to the marriage but are coerced into it.
 Duress can include physical, psychological, financial, sexual and emotional pressure.
-In cases of individuals who lack the capacity to consent to marriage, coercion is not required for a marriage to be forced.
+In cases of vulnerable individuals who lack the capacity to consent to marriage, coercion is not required for a marriage to be forced.
 Source: Multi-agency practice guidance: Handling cases of forced marriage.
 HM Government June 2014. - Human trafficking: The movement of people from one place to another by use of threats or force for the purpose of exploitation (which includes sexual exploitation, economic exploitation, criminal exploitation, domestic servitude, etc.) - Physical abuse: The intentional causing of physical harm to a child or an adult.
 It could involve hitting, shaking, throwing, poisoning, burning, scalding, drowning, suffocating or fabricated and induced illness.
-It can happen at any time of life. - Radicalisation: The HM Government Prevent Strategy 2011 defines radicalisation as 'the process by which a person comes to support terrorism and forms of extremism leading to terrorism.'

-- Sexual abuse: Sexual abuse involves forcing or enticing a child to take part in sexual activities, regardless of whether or not the child is aware of what is happening.
+It can happen at any time of life. - Radicalisation: The HM Government Prevent Strategy 2011 defines radicalisation as 'the process by which a person comes to support terrorism and forms of extremism leading to terrorism.' - Sexual abuse: Sexual abuse involves forcing or enticing a child to take part in sexual activities, regardless of whether or not the child is aware of what is happening.
 The perpetrators can be adult men and women and other children. - Terrorism: As defined in the Terrorism Act 2000, terrorism is 'an action that endangers or causes serious violence to a person/people, causes serious damage to property or seriously interferes or disrupts an electronic system... ...the use of threat must be designed to influence the government or to intimidate the public and is made for the purpose of advancing a political, religious or ideological cause.'